 Generate a new JWT secret

-For security reasons, sometimes you may want to generate a new JWT secret.
-You can do this directly yourself in Settings > Widget.
+For security reasons, you may need to periodically generate a new JWT secret.
+You can do this directly yourself in KB settings > Widget.

-Once you regenerate the JWT secret, the existing JWT secret will no longer function, so your widget authentication will basically be broken until you update it to use the new secret.
+Once you regenerate the JWT secret, the existing JWT secret won't work, so your widget won't authenticate until you update it to use the new secret.

 To regenerate your secret:

-- The pop-up will disappear and your new JWT secret will be displayed.
+- The modal disappears and your new JWT secret will be displayed.